 Although the benefits of a data driven organization are numerous, creating a data driven culture has sometimes been challenging.
 Recent research by NewVantage Partners revealed that businesses’ attempts to adopt data driven culture are failing.
 According to the research, 72% of survey respondents, primarily C-level executives (97.5%), said their firms still needed to establish a data driven culture.
 As a result, we’re witnessing a dismal digital retreat rather than an increased digital revolution.

 It may be helpful to compare your company’s data consumption to your smartphone usage if you’re trying to determine the magnitude of your data driven culture.
 Today, most people would be upset if their phones were lost for a long time.
-However, most of us only understand how reliant on these gadgets (and their applications) we are once they break or disappear.
+However, most of us only understand how reliant we are on these gadgets (and their applications) once they break or disappear.
 What would happen if your team couldn’t access your data for a whole day in a similar way?
 What about a full week?
 What would your organization’s response score on the following scale be if you were to rate it?

 Also Read: 4 Key Areas to Apply Data and Analytics in Digital transformation (DX)